-Qnexa
+Qnexa for Obesity

-Qnexa is a proprietary oral investigational pharmaceutical treatment for obesity that incorporates low doses of active ingredients from two products previously approved by the FDA, topiramate and phentermine.
+Qnexa is our proprietary oral investigational product candidate for the treatment of obesity, incorporating low doses of active ingredients from two previously approved products, topiramate and phentermine.
 By combining each of these compounds, we believe Qnexa can simultaneously address excessive appetite and high threshold for satiety, or the feeling of being full, the two main mechanisms that impact eating behavior.
+Qnexa is a once-a-day capsule containing a proprietary formulation of controlled release topiramate and phentermine.

-Previously, we reported results from a Phase 2 double blind, randomized, and placebo-controlled clinical trial conducted at Duke University, in which patients on Qnexa lost, on average, 25.1 pounds as compared to patients in the placebo group, which lost 4.8 pounds.
+Previously, we reported results from a Phase 2 double blind, randomized, and placebo-controlled clinical trial in which patients on Qnexa lost, on average, 25.1 pounds as compared to patients in the placebo group, who lost 4.8 pounds.
 This trial involved 200 subjects, 159 women and 41 men with an average approximate age of 40 and a mean body mass index (BMI) of 38.6.
-(A BMI of > 30.0 is classified as obese per guidelines from the U.S. Department of Health and Human Services.)
+(A BMI of > 30 is classified as obese per guidelines from the U.S. Department of Health and Human Services.)
 Patients completing the 24-week treatment period lost on average approximately 11% of baseline body weight, as compared to an average 2.8% in the placebo group.
 The difference between the Qnexa arm and the placebo arm was statistically significant.
 Qnexa was well tolerated in this trial.
 The study completion rate for patients on Qnexa over the 24-week treatment period was 92%, as compared to 62% for patients in the placebo group.
-Adverse events occurring in greater than 10% in the Qnexa arm as compared to placebo included paresthesia (mild tingling of the extremities), altered taste and increased urinary frequency.
+Adverse events occurring in greater than 10% in the Qnexa arm as compared to placebo included paresthesia (mild tingling of the extremities), altered taste, increased urinary frequency and headache.
 There were no dropouts in the Qnexa arm due to serious or severe adverse events.